• Skip to primary navigation

 How to make Stovetop Chicken Chili:

-Heat 1 tbsp oil in a large saucepan over medium-high heat.
+Heat 1 tablespoon oil in a large saucepan over medium-high heat.
 Add chopped chicken, salt, and pepper to the hot oil and cook for about 3-5 minutes, stirring halfway through.

 Sprinkle in the onion and jalapeño and cook for another 3-5 minutes until veggies are tender and chicken is cooked through.
 Add remaining ingredients to the pot and stir.